 - Link to future article ETF vs Index Funds (Coming Soon!)

 ▶ Watch this video overview: Rule 6: Use index funds when possible.
 Index funds are for beginners.
-Actually, index funds are for all investors, every age, every skill level.
-The reason why you should use index funds whenever possible is because this is the way to get diversification at the lowest possible cost.
+Index funds are for all investors, every age, every skill level.
+The reason why you should use index funds whenever possible is that this is the way to get diversification at the lowest possible cost.

 Smart Investing Tips For Beginners: